 The chief did all of this while monitoring the radio, answering phone calls from other stations, and even had to come back after dinner after we were interrupted by a call.
 If you want the cliff note version of what we talked about, the chief spoke passionately to the rookie about the importance of developing an ownership mentality for the station and the equipment assigned to it.
 He stressed that details matter in this line of work, but so does keeping it simple when it’s appropriate.
 Without a doubt, he left a powerful impression that knowing and being into your job is important.
 Everyone in his battalion knows that this standard of knowledge is expected of them, not because he goes around preaching it or from having a catchy phrase; it’s because he consistently models it himself.
 He understands that leaders set the tone, and they don’t accomplish this from the bleachers.

 Call to Action: -Stop complaining about the hiring pool.
-I hear leader’s complain a lot about how uncertain the future of the fire service is because of who we hire.
+I hear leaders complain a lot about how uncertain the future of the fire service is because of who we hire.
 This sentiment couldn’t be further from the truth.
 Whether your organization fails or succeeds isn’t determined by who it hires; the outcome is 100% influenced by who the organization decides should get the chance to lead them.
 Organizations reap the employees they take the time to sow.
 The farmer knows he doesn’t just get to throw the seed at the ground and then yell at it when it fails to take root and grow.
 He knows that the act of planting that seed is a commitment to then getting their hands dirty in the soil to make sure it gets what it needs to thrive.
-Here’s a free hint: The soil we work as leaders is the pavement we train on.
 Reps=Growth. -Stop throwing a pity party every time someone tells you the word NO. Leaders need to set aside the bravado for whatever reason we have developed.
-I see it everyday on Facebook and listen to it plenty visiting firehouse kitchen tables.
+I see it every day on Facebook and listen to it plenty visiting firehouse kitchen tables.
 It looks like the scene from Finding Nemo with the Seagulls screaming “MINE, MINE, MINE...”.
 Enough of the amateur pity parties of what has or hasn’t the fire service done for me.
-Try modeling what acting like a professional looks like. -Stop thinking you don’t matter.
+Try modeling what acting like professional looks like. -Stop thinking you don’t matter.
 The future of the fire service is in the hands of today’s leadership.
-I don’t know about you, but for me I’d rather the future be in the hands of the battalion chief who in this story demonstrates intentionality about spending time and working alongside his guys and girls to help develop them.
+I don’t know about you, but for me, I’d rather the future be in the hands of the battalion chief who in this story demonstrates intentionality about spending time and working alongside his guys and girls to help develop them.
 If we leave the future to the leaders whose gloves are white and unused, I’ll agree that we could be in trouble.
 Remember, only clowns wear white gloves.
 Don’t be a clown.